xsh6528/uthread/README.md

 vagrant up && vagrant ssh
 ```

-Once the VM you can perform a build...
+Once the VM is up you can perform a build...

 ```
 cd /uthread                           && \